 In December 2019, the Company implemented a new program for the repurchase of an amount of up to 1,500,000 shares of its common stock.
-In March 2020, the Company terminated the program, having repurchased and canceled an amount of 1,500,000 shares of common stock during the first quarter of 2020.
+In March 2020, the Company terminated the program, having repurchased and canceled an amount of 1,500,000 shares of common stock during the first guarter of 2020.

-In March 2020, the Company implemented a new program for the repurchase of an amount of up to 2,000,000 shares of its common stock, which was expanded for an additional 2,000,000 shares of its common stock.
+In March 2020, the Company implemented a new program for the repurchase of an amount of up to 2,000,000 shares of its common stock, which was expanded for an additional 2.000.000 shares of its common stock.
 In June 2020, the Company terminated the program, having repurchased and canceled an amount of 3,624,283 shares of common stock.

-In August 2020, the Company filed a prospectus supplement with the Securities and Exchange Commission, under which it may offer and sell shares of its common stock from time to time up to aggregate net offering proceeds of \$23,500 through an "at-the-market" equity offering program (the "ATM Program").
-As of December 31, 2020, the Company had not offered to sell and has not sold any shares under the ATM Program.
-As of March 15, 2021, the Company had offered and sold common shares under the ATM Program.
-Refer to subsequent events Note 20.
+In August 2020, the Company filed a prospectus supplement with the Securities and Exchange Commission, under which it may offer and sell shares of its common stock from time to time up to aggregate net offering proceeds of \$23,500 through an "atthe-market" equity offering program (the "ATM Program").
+In May 2021, the Company filed an addendum to the August 2020 prospectus supplement and increased its net offering proceeds to \$100,000.
+As of December 31, 2021, the Company had offered to sell and had sold 19,417,280 shares and had received aggregate net offering proceeds of \$71,537 under the ATM Program.
+As of March 18, 2022, the Company had not offered to sell and had not sold any additional common shares under the ATM Program.

-Pursuant to arrangements approved by the Company's shareholders and the nominating and compensation committee, effective July 1, 2008, in respect of the audit committee chairman and effective January 1, 2010, in respect of the other independent directors of the Company, the audit committee chairman receives the equivalent of \$15 every quarter, and the other independent directors each receive the equivalent of \$7.50, all payable in arrears in the form of newly-issued Company common stock as part compensation for services rendered as audit committee chairman and independent directors, respectively.
+Pursuant to arrangements approved by the Company's shareholders and the nominating and compensation committee, effective July 1, 2008, in respect of the audit committee chairman and effective January 1, 2010, in respect of the other independent directors of the Company, every guarter the audit committee chairman receives the equivalent of \$15 and the other independent directors each receive the equivalent of \$7.50, all payable in arrears in the form of newly issued Company common stock as part compensation for services rendered as audit committee chairman and independent directors, respectively.
 The number of shares to be issued is determined based on the closing price of the Company's common stock on the last trading day prior to the end of each quarter in which services were provided and the shares are issued as soon as practicable following the end of the quarter.
-During the years ended December 31, 2018, December 31, 2019 and December 31, 2020, 18,996 shares, 36,937 shares and 48,079 shares, respectively, were issued to the audit committee chairman and 18,996 shares, 36,937 shares shares, respectively, were issued in aggregate to the two other independent directors of the Company.
+During the years ended December 31, 2019, December 31, 2020 and December 31, 2021, 36,937 shares, 48,079 shares and 24,483 shares, respectively, were issued to the audit committee chairman and 36,937 shares, 48,079 shares and 24,482 shares, respectively, were issued in aggregate to the two other independent directors of the Company.